deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Works only in active modes, Run and Boost.<br>
 Needs stable readings to work properly, might not work as intended with noisy controllers or tips (Specially new tips!).<br>
 When working mode starts, the functionality will be delayed for 10 seconds to give the tip some time to heat up.<br>
-On detection, the shake icon blinks to provide some feeback.<br>
+Detection works by keeping track of the temperature drops of the last 6 seconds, trying to detect small changes.<br> On detection, the shake icon blinks to provide some feeback.<br>
   - **Smart Active Load**<br>
 Adjust the Smart sensitivity.
 The lower the value, the higher the sensitivity.<br>
 The sensitivity will be affected by the tip type, the PID response, the working temperature and the soldering target.<br>
-Lower the value until it triggers randomly without soldering anything, then increase by 1 or 2.<br If your soldering station is really well tuned, you might be able to lower it to 1.<br> This option is only enabled when Smart is active.<br>
+Lower the value until it triggers randomly without soldering anything, then increase slightly until you don't get any false triggering.<br>
+If your soldering station is really well tuned, you might be able to lower it to 3...4.<br> This option is only enabled when Smart is active.<br>
   - **Power**<br>
 The maximum power which will be delivered to the tip.<br>